PRP

 Key Insight

-Key framework: every property investment vehicle trades off four variables — return potential, liquidity, control, and minimum capital.
-No single vehicle optimises all four simultaneously.
+Key framework: every property investment vehicle trades off four variables: return potential, liquidity, control, and minimum capital.
+No single vehicle optimises all four simultaneously, but pre-IPO REITs and private equity real estate are the structures purpose-built to compound capital on an after-tax basis.

 Complete Vehicle Overview